1910-1918: A New Society

 In its inaugural year, Phi Theta Kappa establishes eight chapters at women’s colleges across Missouri.
 The charter colleges, Hardin, Stephens, Christian, Lindenwood, Cottey, Howard Payne, William Woods, and Central, draw Greek letters out of a hat to give the first PTK chapters their names.

 Hardin College draws the Alpha Chapter; however, when the college later becomes a baccalaureate-granting institution, the Alpha name is moved to the chapter at Stephens College.
-Today, Cottey College in Nevada, Missouri, is the only charter college with a still-active Phi Theta Kappa chapter.
+The Alpha Chapter remains active at Stephens College until it is retired in 1937, when the institution becomes baccalaureate-granting.
+The chapter is reactivated later in 2019.
+Today, Stephens College in Columbia, Missouri, and Cottey College in Nevada, Missouri, are the only charter colleges with still-active chapters.

 1920-1924: Symbols of Honor